scriptbuzz/aws-iot-esp32-arduino/README.md

 }
 ```
 * Choose Create.
-* From the left navigation pane, select Manage > Things > Create > Create a single thing.
+* From the left navigation pane, select **Manage > Things > Create > Create a single thing**
-* Enter a name for your Thing > Next.
-You will need this name for your microcontroller firmware.
+* Enter a name for your Thing and click  **Next**.
+This name will also be needed for the microcontroller firmware.
-* From the Add a certificate for your thing panel > Create certificate.
+* From the **Add a certificate for your thing** panel **Create certificate**
 * Download all four certificates: certificate for this thing, the public key, and the private key, and the root CA for AWS IoT.
-You will need the content of those files for the microcontroller to communicate securely over the internet with AWS IoT.
+You will need the content of those files for the microcontroller firmware to communicate securely over the internet with AWS IoT.
-* Select Activate
+* Select **Activate**
-* Select Attach Policy.
+* Select **Attach Policy**.
 Select the policy that you have created from the previous steps.
-* Select Register Thing.
+* Select **Register Thing**
 * Now that you have the IoT certificates, endpoint, Thing Name, you are ready to update the microcontroller firmware.

 **Arduino Development Workstation Configuration**